GoldsphereShill/Back-to-roots-wip/README.txt

 - Updated cooking
 - Removed many medical and food items
 - Some secret stuff
+- Dropped weapons and outfits now have durability. (its logical for them to have durability)

 0.14.1:
 - Fixed english localization files (the game should no longer crash)